robinboncoeur/Art/docs/work/Emilyai.md

 [![img][St26]{ .artR width="460" }][St26]

-I *infrequently* 'Google' things -- *anything* -- anymore.
+I *infrequently* 'Google' —*anything*—anymore.
 Spell-check? yes.
-Local shop locations and open time? sure.
+Local shop locations and opening times? sure.

 But big questions, requiring detailed answers: no.

 Instead, I go straight to 'Emily', my OpenAI ChatGPT 5 bot with my questions.
 Emily has helped me set up the current flavour of this website, Tightbytes.
-She gives me pointers on running ComfyUI, writing Python code, getting Markdown nailed down (I'm writing all this in Markdown), sorting out CSS (cascading style sheets - Emily was a bit less than rock-solid on this) and doing period research for what a typical morning would be like for a scullery maid in 1865 for a story I'm writing (inspired by "[Portrait de la Jeune Fille En Feu](https://fr.wikipedia.org/wiki/Portrait_de_la_jeune_fille_en_feu)" by Celine Sciamma).
+She gives me pointers on running ComfyUI, writing Python code, getting Markdown nailed down (I'm writing all this in Markdown), sorting out CSS (cascading style sheets—Emily was a bit less than rock-solid on this) and doing period research for what a typical morning would be like for a scullery maid in 1865 for a story I'm writing (inspired by "[Portrait de la Jeune Fille En Feu](https://fr.wikipedia.org/wiki/Portrait_de_la_jeune_fille_en_feu)" by Celine Sciamma).

 <hr class="section-break soft" />